Our Story

 Steve Lee

-Steve Lee serves as a key supporter of the Garage Art Center, contributing to its overall operations and providing financial support to advance its mission.
-He earned his undergraduate degree from the University of California, San Diego, and went on to receive his Doctor of Dental Surgery (DDS) degree from New York University.
+Steve Lee is a committed supporter of The Garage Art Center and contributes to the organization through operational guidance and financial support.
+He earned his undergraduate degree from the University of California, San Diego, and received his Doctor of Dental Surgery (DDS) degree from New York University.

 -